 BEF Scholarship Information

-The deadline for BEF Scholarship applications is in March each year.
+The deadline for BEF Scholarship applications is typically February or March each year.

 Recipients are announced in April at the BHS Scholarship and Awards Ceremony.

 Looking for students with a plan to achieve their goals and make a difference for others in the community.
 Involvement in activities and academic achievement are considered, as well as A+ criteria.
 Financial need is considered for some of these scholarships, but not all of them.
 Strong academic achievement is a consideration for some, but not all, of these scholarships.

 Sandy Hamilton Memorial Scholarship ($250)

 The recipient must have a 3.0 or higher GPA and must be planning to attend Pittsburg State University.

 Nathaniel S. Holle Memorial Scholarship (up to $600–can be divided)